betaflight/betaflight/docs/Autotune.md

 Turn on/hold the autotune switch on your transmitter.

 Observe roll left/right.
-A beep code will sound on the buzzer.
+A beep code will sound on the beeper.

 Turn off/release the switch while still flying to stop this phase of tuning.